splunk/vault-plugin-secrets-artifactory/docs/design-principles.md

 While Vault will initially create and assign permission targets to groups, it is possible that an external user deletes or modifies this group and/or permission targets.
 These changesare difficult to detect, and it is best to prevent this type of modification.

-Vault-owned group have in the format: `vault-plugin.<UUID of Role ID>` Vault-owned permission target have in the format: `vault-plugin.<'name' field of user supplied permission target>.<UUID of Role ID>`
+Vault-owned group have in the format: `vault-plugin.<UUID of Role ID>` Vault-owned permission target have in the format: `vault-plugin.pt<index of permission target counts>.<UUID of Role ID>`

 Communicate with your teams to not modify these resources.